iar1000/DolfinFisherSolver/README.md

 2. CSV file of the iteration data, including time elapsed during a specific iteration, residuals and iteration counts of the Newton and Krylov solvers, etc.
 3. A folder holding the generated PVD output files for post-processing

+## Further development
+The simulation solves a partial differential equation problem in variational form.
+To evolve the tumor in time this is done by solving the problem for many timesteps.
+The time stepping mechanism is implemented in the Timestepper.
+If you want to work on an own problem, create a class inheriting the ProblemSolverContainer to be able to use the Timestepper.
+What is solved in the problem, or how, is left to you.
+The RuntimeTracker can be used to store data gathered in a time step, such as Residuals or Iteration counts in this case.
+What exact data you want to store is left to you, just pass a formatting string to the RuntimeTracker instance.
+Make sure to check out the code on your own, you'll get what I explained here :)